rajarajan15/AgroSense/README.md

 This project is an **IoT-based Crop Prediction System** that integrates real-time sensor data with intelligent algorithms to recommend the most suitable crops for farming.
 It is designed to assist farmers in making data-driven decisions using environmental inputs collected from IoT devices deployed in the field.

-Each IoT device is paired with a dedicated application that captures sensor data such as temperature, humidity, soil moisture, and pH.
+Each IoT device is paired with a dedicated application that captures sensor data such as N, P, K, temperature, humidity, soil moisture, and pH.
 The application then communicates with a backend prediction model to determine the ideal crop for current conditions.

 ---